 How does it affect us?

 All our staff have completed training on the Prevent Duty and know how to recognise and report signs of extremism and radicalisation.
-Staff are expected to share any concerns with our Safeguarding Leads - Mrs Pamela Glynn ( Acting Headteacher), Mrs Claire Lees (Acting Deputy Headteacher), Mrs Debbie Dixon (SENCO).
+Staff are expected to share any concerns with our Safeguarding Leads - Mrs Pamela Glynn (Headteacher), Mrs Claire Lees (Deputy Headteacher), Mrs Debbie Dixon (SENCO).

 As a school, we encourage pupils to respect other people with particular regard to the protected characteristics set out in the Equality Act 2010 ( age, disability, gender reassignment, marriage & civil partnership, pregnancy & maternity, race, religion & belief, sexual orientation).
 We also build pupils' resilience to radicalisation by promoting fundamental British values.